SmartThingsCommunity/smartthings-cli/CONTRIBUTING.md

 - For ambitious tasks, you should try to get your work in front of the community for feedback as soon as possible.
 Open a pull request as soon as you have done the minimum needed to demonstrate your idea.
 At this early stage, don't worry about making things perfect, or 100% complete.
 Describe what you still need to do and submit a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 This lets reviewers know not to nit-pick small details or point out improvements you already know you need to make.
 - Don't include unrelated changes
 - New features should be accompanied with tests and documentation
+- Pull requests should include only a single commit.
+You can use `git rebase -i main` to combine multiple commits into a single one if necessary.
 - Commit messages
   - Use a clear and descriptive title for the pull request and commits
   - Commit messages must be formatted properly using [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
 Our CI will check this and fail any PRs that are formatted incorrectly.